GrokCV/yimian-site/content/authors/admin/_index.md

 ## About Me

-I, Yimian Dai (戴一冕), am currently an Associate Professor at the Visual Computing and Intelligent Perception (VCIP) Lab, College of Computer Science, Nankai University.
+I am currently an Associate Professor at the Visual Computing and Intelligent Perception (VCIP) Lab, College of Computer Science, Nankai University.
 I am proud to be a part of the team led by [Prof. Ming-Ming Cheng (程明明)](https://mmcheng.net/cmm/).
 Prior to this, I had the privilege of being a Postdoctoral Fellow at the PCA Lab, where I was fortunate to work under the guidance of [Prof. Jian Yang (杨健)](https://scholar.google.com/citations?user=6CIDtZQAAAAJ&hl=zh-CN) from Nanjing University of Science and Technology (NJUST).
 His mentorship was invaluable to my growth as a researcher.
 {style="text-align: justify;"}

 Throughout my career, I have had the fortunate opportunity to collaborate closely with [Prof. Xiang Li (李翔)](https://implus.github.io/) from Nankai University and [Prof. Yan Yang (杨燕)](https://scholar.google.com/citations?user=cUUWL2wAAAAJ) from Xi'an Jiaotong University.
 As the head of the [GrokCV Research Group](https://grokcv.ai/), my research interests have evolved, now focusing on *Remote Sensing Object Detection*, *Visual Perception in Adverse Environments*, and *Efficient Deployment and Optimization within Domestic AI Ecosystem*.
 My goal is to address real-world challenges in these fields.